 King County is committed to creating and sustaining communities that are more resilient to disasters.
-To fulfill this pledge, King County Office of Emergency Management (KCOEM) is in the process of updating the Regional Hazard Mitigation Plan (RHMP) in partnership with cities and special purpose districts throughout the county.
+To fulfill this pledge, King County Office of Emergency Management (KCOEM) has recently updated the Regional Hazard Mitigation Plan (RHMP) in partnership with cities and special purpose districts throughout the County.
 Federal rules require this plan be updated every five years.

-Representatives from 58 different cities, schools, fire districts, hospitals and utility districts are collaborating with KCOEM and Tetra Tech Incorporated - the contractor leading the hazard assessment and plan development.
-Decisions regarding plan elements, such as specific hazards to include, are made by a steering committee whose members include representatives from government, private business, non-profits, the public, and academia.
+Representatives from King County and 54 different cities, schools, fire districts, hospitals and utility districts worked in partnership with KCOEM and Tetra Tech Incorporated - the contractor leading the hazard assessment and plan development.
+Decisions regarding plan elements, such as specific hazards to include, were made by a steering committee whose members include representatives from government, private business, non-profits, the public, and academia.

 Frequently Asked Questions

 Question: What is hazard mitigation and what is a Hazard Mitigation Plan (HMP)?

 Answer: Hazard mitigation is defined as any sustained action taken to permanently eliminate or reduce long-term risks to human life and property from natural hazards.
 A Hazard Mitigation Plan is prepared by local governments in response to the Disaster Mitigation Act of 2000 (Public Law 106-390).
 These plans allow access to federal funding afforded under the Robert T. Stafford Act.
 These plans meet statutory requirements that include:

 The foundation of any mitigation plan is a risk assessment that looks at natural hazards of concern within a planning area.
 The principle objective of a mitigation plan is an action plan that identifies and prioritizes initiatives that are sustainable, cost-effective, and will avoid future impacts and losses to the hazards that may affect the jurisdiction.